ayaanzeeshan514/systematic-regime-switching-trading-strategy/README.md

 - Sharpe dropped to 1.16 and 2008 loss increased from -3% to -9%
 - Learned: Volatility spikes in both directions (crashes AND rallies).
 Returns are a better regime indicator because they directly measure what you care about - making or losing money.

-**Test 3: Adaptive Training Window (504 → 150 days)**
-- Reduced training window from 2 years to 6 months, thinking recent data matters more than old data
-- Sharpe jumped from 1.28 to 1.49, and crisis performance improved dramatically
-- Learned: Markets evolve fast.
-Training on 2-year-old patterns just makes the model fight the last war.
-Shorter windows stay relevant.

 ### Key Insights

 - Simple models often beat complex ones - 4 features was the sweet spot, more caused overfitting
-- Recency matters more than sample size for regime detection - 150 days worked better than 504 days
 - Vol-of-vol is crucial for crisis detection, as it spikes when regimes are changing, giving early warning
 - Mean reversion in bear markets works because of V-shaped recoveries, not because bears always bounce
 - Transaction costs add up fast, needed to include realistic slippage to avoid fooling myself